MaxPodpera/bachelor-thesis/ReadMe.md

 #Mesh-Lora

-This repository was developed for my bachelor-thesis at the technical University of Vienna as part of the project NAME OF PROJECT FÜR FEUERWEHR (MAYBE LINK).
+This repository was developed for my bachelor-thesis at the technical University of Vienna as part of a project for the firebrigard in lower austria.

 Based on the adafruit_rfm9x library it allows to send messages over the adafruit rfm9x module. compared to the native library however, a greater address range as well as larger messages are possible (sent as multiple packages).

-##How to run
+## How to run

 ### Module connection
 The first step is to connect the raspberry pi to the module, as shown below.